Sir Jamie McGrigor, 6th Baronet

-Sir James Angus Rhoderick Neil McGrigor, 6th Baronet (born 19 October 1949) is a Scottish Conservative Party politician, who is a councillor in Argyll and Bute.
-He had previously been a Member of the Scottish Parliament (MSP) for the Highlands and Islands region from 1999 until 2016.
+Sir James Angus Rhoderick Neil McGrigor, 6th Baronet (19 October 1949 – 20 July 2025) was a Scottish Conservative Party politician, who was an Argyll and Bute Councillor for the Oban South and the Isles Ward from 2017 to 2022.
+He had previously served as a Member of the Scottish Parliament (MSP) for the Highlands and Islands region from 1999 until 2016.

 Early life and career

 McGrigor was born in London in 1949 and educated at Cladich Primary School in Argyll and privately at Eton College.
 He studied Commercial French at the University of Neuchâtel in Switzerland.
 After graduating, he worked in finance in the City of London and in the shipping sector in Glasgow.
 He also farmed sheep and cattle, and started a trout farm in Argyll in the early 1970s.

 Political career

-McGrigor stood unsuccessfully for the Western Isles in the 1997 general election.
+As a member of the Conservative Party, McGrigor stood unsuccessfully for the Western Isles in the 1997 general election.
 He fought Argyll and Bute in 2005, finishing second, and fought the equivalent seat in the 2007 Scottish Parliament election, finishing third.

+McGrigor was elected in the 1999 Scottish Parliament election for the Highlands and Islands region.
 He served as Scottish Conservative spokesperson for fisheries, and communities and sport.
-He is also an Honorary Vice-President of English-Speaking Union Scotland.
+Additionally, he was the Honorary Vice-President of the English-Speaking Union Scotland.

 McGrigor was also the driving force behind the establishment of the Scottish Register of Tartans.
 His Member's Bill was given support by the Scottish Government and was subsequently passed by the Scottish Parliament on 9 October 2008.
 This makes McGrigor one of the first MSPs to have passed a Private Member's Bill through the Scottish Parliament.
+On 20 August 2015, he announced he would stand down at the 2016 Scottish Parliament election.

 In 2017, he stood in the Argyll and Bute Council election and was elected to the Oban South and the Isles ward.
+McGrigor was deselected by the Conservative Party for the 2022 Council election.
+He was expelled from the party afterwards and stood for reelection as an independent.
+He placed ninth with 179 first preference votes and lost the election in the 4th round of counting.